swellaby/azdo-shellcheck/.github/CONTRIBUTING.md

 Outside contributors should fork the repository, make changes in the fork, and then open a Pull Request.
 Check out the [GitHub Forking Projects Guide][fork-guide-url] for more info.

 #### PR Validation
-When you create a Pull Request to merge changes, the [PR Validation Build Jobs][ci-pipeline-url] in Azure Pipelines will be triggered automatically to validate the changes on Mac, Linux, and Windows.
+When you create a Pull Request to merge changes, the PR checks in Azure Pipelines will be triggered automatically to validate the changes on Mac, Linux, and Windows.

 All of the PR checks must pass before the PR can be merged.